Migrate CDB MySQL data

 • Host (IP): IP range of the Cloud Hadoop server

-<Example> 10.10.10.%
+Example: 10.10.10.%

-• Password: Set arbitrarily
+• Password: any password

 2. Set ACG

-3. Create sampling table and data
+3. Create a sampling table and data

 Note

-MySQL access command
+MySQL access commands

-mysql -u [Cluster Administrator Account Name] -p
+mysql -u [Cluster administrator account name] -p

 CREATE TABLE `mig_test_tb` (